ZupIT/docs-charles/content/en/Get Started/Defining a Workspace/Overview.md

 ### **How to get an identifier on my workspace?**

-Once your workspace is created, even without the configuration definitions**,** it already has a single identifier.
+Once your workspace is created, even without the configuration definitions, it already has a single identifier.

 To get this information, select the workspace you want, and then on the left menu, click on **Copy ID.**